Austasty/alx-system_engineering-devops/0x10-https_ssl/README.md

-# All Solutions to tasks on HTTPS SSL
+# All my Solutions to tasks on HTTPS SSL